oracle-livelabs/developer/dev-ai-data-platform/data-products/data-products.md

       * Click **Create**.

-15. Now, publish your share by clicking the **Publish** button from the options menu
+15. Now, publish your share by clicking the **Publish** button from the options menu.

    ![publish Data Product ](./images/publishshare.png "")